reflectivity/file_format/specification.md

 ### column description

-This data representation is meant to store a physical observable *R* / *I* as a function of a variable *Qz*.
+This data representation is meant to store the physical quantity *R* as a function of normal momentum transfer *Qz*.
-Together with the related information about the error of *R* / *I* and the resolution of *Qz* this leads to the defined leading 4  columns of the data set.
+Together with the related information about the error of *R* and the resolution of *Qz* this leads to the defined leading 4 columns of the data set.
 I.e.

-1. *Qz* with unit
+1. *Qz* (normal momentum transfer) with unit (1/angstrom` or `1/nm`)
-2. *I* or *R* with unit (if applicable)
+2. *R* with unit 1
+   (fuzzy use of the term *reflectivity* since the data might still be affected by resolution, background, etc, and might not be normalised)
-3. *sigma* of *I* or *R* with unit (if applicable)
+4. *sigma* of *R*
-4. *sigma* of resolution of *Qz* with unit
+5. *sigma* or *FWHM* of resolution in *Qz*

-where for columns 3 and 4, *sigma* is the standard deviation of a Gaussian distribution.
+for columns 3 and 4 the default is *sigma*, the standard deviation of a Gaussian distribution.
 (While the specification allows for error columns of different type (FWHM or non-gaussian), this descritption is to be preferred.)

-- The first column must be called *Qz*, the units must either be `1/angstrom` or `1/nm`.
-- The second column must be the physically observed value.
-  It is strongly advised that this be normalised reflectivity (called *R*), but can also be un-normalised intensity (called *I*).
-  In the latter case units should be provided, e.g. 1/s.
-  The naming of the third column is then *sR* or *sI*.
-- It's **strongly advised** that the third and fourth columns are provided.
+It's **strongly advised** that the third and fourth columns are provided.
 If these are unknown then a value of 'nan' can be used in the data array.
 The error columns always have the same units as the corresponding data columns.

-The example given refers to *R(Qz)* which has unit 1

 ```
 # columns: